Possible Complications In Children With Diabetes

 Eye problems

-The current recommendation for screening for retinopathy is:
+Current recommendations for screening for retinopathy

 Kidney problems

-The current recommendation for screening for nephropathy is:
+Current recommendations for screening for nephropathy

 • ongoing screening every year